 This is a partial transcript from "Your World with Neil Cavuto," October 10, 2005, that was edited for clarity.

-TERRY KEENAN, GUEST HOST: New Orleans Mayor Ray Nagin says that he wants his city's bigger hotels to include Las Vegas-style gambling.
+TERRY KEENAN, GUEST HOST: New Orleans Mayor Ray Nagin (search) says that he wants his city's bigger hotels to include Las Vegas-style gambling.

 My next guest owns one of the hotels that is under consideration.